Louisville–Vanderbilt baseball rivalry: Corbin-McDonnell years (2008–present)

 In 2003, Tim Corbin was hired to coach the Commodores and a few years later in 2007, Dan McDonnell was hired to coach the Cardinals.
 Both coaches would immediately take programs with little success and turn them into national powers.
 The two programs hace been amongst the best in college baseball since these coaches arrived.
 Under Corbin, Vanderbilt has made the NCAA baseball tournament a total of 20 times including five College World Series appearances, four national championship appearances, two national championships, four conference championships, and four regular season championships.
-Under Coach McDonnell, Louisivlle has made the tournament 14 times including five College World Series appearances, two conference tournament championships, and four regular season championships.
+Under Coach McDonnell, Louisivlle has made the tournament 14 times including six College World Series appearances, two conference tournament championships, and four regular season championships.

 The rivalry between the two programs and coaches began in 2008 when the two teams agreed to meet every season in a midweek game.
 The first postseason meeting came in 2009 when Louisville hosted the Louisville Regional; its first regional host in program history.
 Vanderbilt was placed there as a three seed but fell to the losers bracket after losing to Middle Tennessee.
 Vanderbilt then won their next two games and ran into Louisville.
 After dropping the first game against Vanderbilt, Louisville would win 5–3 in game 2 to advance to the Fullerton Super Regional.

 In 2012, the rivalry was given a name and a bourbon barrel trophy was introduced.
 The trophy series has been played 13 times and Louisville leads 7–6.

-Since the annual series began the teams have met in the postseason six times, in 2009, 2010, 2012, 2014, 2019, and 2025, for a total of 11 games.
-The two programs met in the College World Series in 2014 and 2019 Vanderbilt in 3–0 in these games.
+Since the annual series began the teams have met in the postseason six times, in 2009, 2010, 2013, 2014, 2019, and 2025, for a total of 11 games which Vanderbilt leads 6–5.
+The two programs met in the College World Series in 2014 and 2019.
+Vanderbilt is 3–0 in these games.